 Trauma Treatment

-DBT PE is a form of therapy that combines skills from Dialectical Behaviour Therapy with the treatment approach of prolonged exposure.
-In plain language, DBT PE is for people who have experienced trauma and continue to struggle with fear, disgust, and shame.
+DBT PE stands for Dialectical Behaviour Therapy with the treatment approach of prolonged exposure.
+In plain language, DBT PE is a form of therapy for people who have experienced trauma and continue to struggle with fear, disgust, and shame.

 Clients who have been treated with this protocol tend to report: